Retrieving CryptoCompare data using Chainlink

 2b.
 Add your request function (example):

-The 'request' function defines the request parameters and sends the request to the Chainlink oracle.
+function defines the request parameters and sends a request to the Chainlink oracle.
 For detailed information on each required parameter, reference the above 'Request parameters' section:

 loading...